snowdreams1006/gitbook-plugin-mygitalk/README.md

 Publish to the production environment to implement the comment function really.

+- `Star` this plugin

-- If you feel this plugin is good, feel free to `star` it.
+If you feel this plugin is helpful, feel free to `star` [gitbook-plugin-mygitalk](https://github.com/snowdreams1006/gitbook-plugin-mygitalk).

 ## Example